AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-02-03-custom-markdown-components-in-11ty.md

 ---
 title: Custom Markdown Components in 11ty
-description: Ever wanted to nest Markdown inside custom HTML tags?
+description: Ever wanted to nest Markdown in HTML?
 In 11ty, you can easily do this with paired shortcodes and a custom Markdown library parser.
 keywords: [11ty, paired shortcodes, markdown, html]
 categories: [11ty, markdown, javascript]
 thumbnail: thumbnail.png